code-n-conquer/OTA_Design/Procedure.md

 ## Optimization and Conclusion

 There is no upper limit for UGF.
 Hence, increasing the transconductance (g<sub>m</sub>) by adjusting the W/L ratio for the input NMOS pair can be adopted to increase gain of the transistor.
 For w/l = 20, gain is found to be maximum while all the transistors are maintained in saturation.
-Further, increasing w/l, pushes the transistors out of saturation.
+But, further increasing w/l, pushes the transistors out of saturation.
+In order to maximize the gain, the drain resistance of the NMOS pair is increased keeping the W/L ratio same.
+So, the intial W/L measurements are used but the resistance is increased by enhancing the length of the transistors.

 ## Final AC Analysis